 As usual, the best place to begin to look is in the definitions section of the Rule book.
 In this case, the very first definition, Abnormal Ground Conditions yields the answer.

-The definition of an abnormal ground condition is any casual water, ground under repair or hole, cast or runway on the course made by a burrowing animal, a reptile or a bird.
+The definition of an abnormal ground condition includes “any casual water, ground under repair or hole, cast or runway on the course made by a burrowing animal, a reptile or a bird.”